BioTurboNick/InAppBillingPlugin/README.md

 ## In-App Billing Plugin for .NET MAUI  and Windows

+> [!IMPORTANT]
+> This is a fork for my own use.
+May contain changes that harm general usage.

 A simple In-App Purchase plugin for .NET MAUI and Windows to query item information, purchase items, restore items, and more.

 Subscriptions are supported on iOS, Android, and Mac.
 Windows/UWP/WinUI 3 - does not support subscriptions at this time.